SnorpxyzArtists/theMission/theMission.md

 Much of the concept behind Snorpxys has come about by chance, or conversation.
 The domain, and the organization's name ended up being what they are because of a $0.99 domain sale, and my desire to have a name that could be spoken.
 Bonus points for the pronunciation being arguable!!
-As for the conversation bits... good luck with this:
+As for the conversation bits... good luck with this, it's pretty non-sequitur:

 The Talks
 ---------------

->##### Sent to Joshua on Fri Jun 02, 2017 02:15 PM:
+>##### Sent by Casey on Fri Jun 02, 2017 02:15 PM:
 > I'd like you to also begin daily writing - don't worry about the content or
 > quality or anything.
 Just write.
 You'll find soon that some things just write
 > themselves.
 Those ones, I can publish in a Pay-what-you-want style.
 I'm also